 via Nanette Wong

 I really think Aegean Teal looks its best on one wall (as an accent color) because it’s not necessarily the most ideal whole room color because it is such a rich color.
 It’s also just a little darker than a mid-tone.
-However, if the color is balanced well with plenty of white/cream in the space with trim, cabinetry and wainscoting (as you can see below), it can really work beautifully.
+However, if the color is balanced well with plenty of white/cream, for example atrium white, in the space with trim, cabinetry and wainscoting (as you can see below), it can really work beautifully.

 via The Wicker House